 The following procedure is required for shared storage K2 clients that have their Gigabit Media ports connected to the two iSCSI Media networks.
 This configuration is used for redundant K2 SANs.
+The procedure is also required on K2 Media Servers on a redundant nearline SAN.

-The installation files for the Multi-Path I/O software are copied on to the K2 client when the K2 Client software is installed.
+The files for the Multi-Path I/O software are copied on to the K2 client or K2 Media Server when the K2 software is installed.

 - 1. Access the Windows desktop on the K2 system.
 You can do this locally with a connected keyboard, mouse, and monitor or remotely via the Windows Remote Desktop Connection. - 2.
 Stop all media access.
 If AppCenter is open, close it. - 3.
 Click Start | Run, type cmd and press Enter.
 The MS-DOS command prompt window opens. - 4.
 From the command prompt, navigate to the C:\profile\mpio directory. - 5.
-Type the following at the command prompt: gdsminstall.exe -i c:\profile\mpio gdsm.inf Root\GDSM - 6.
-Press Enter.
+Type one of the following at the command prompt: - For a K2 client or a 32-bit K2 Media Server, type the following:

+'''

+gdsminstall.exe -i c:\profile\mpio gdsm.inf Root\GDSM

+'''